 3. Send Stuff to Your Hotel via Amazon Prime

-My kids always looks put together when we fly and then generally lends to various people at our gate commenting positively on something about them.
-In addition to them now making a positive association about my toddler it also opens up an opportunity for me to converse with the other passengers and charm them to death.
+My kids always look put together when we fly and then generally leads to various people at our gate commenting positively on something about them.
+In addition to them now making a positive association about my toddler, it also opens up an opportunity for me to converse with the other passengers and charm them to death.
 If flying with toddlers is like Survivor then you want to use every opportunity to build an alliance with other passengers.

-You know how they say that if you are kidnapped you want to start personalizing yourself to your captor as much as possible so they see you as individual and are less likely to kill you?
+You know how they say that if you are kidnapped you want to start personalizing yourself to your captor as much as possible so they see you as individuals and are less likely to kill you?
 This strategy is a very similar concept.
-Humanize yourself to other passengers so that’s its more difficult for them to hate you.
+Humanize yourself to other passengers so that’s it is more difficult for them to hate you.

 6. Build Alliances with Fellow Passengers